cmadland/teaching/pages/03.edci339-july20/01.home/topic-03/item.md

 Another reason we chose this model is to demonstrate the extent of the data that is generated when you participate in an LMS-based course.
 Since the course was created, there have been over 5000 'clicks' within the course.
 Each of those clicks represents something that either one of you or I did in the course.

-The report looks like this:
+The report looks like this (multiplied by 250):

 ![alt-text](course-data.png "Course data from an LMS")